Kunshan Gaoqiang Industrial Equipment Co., Ltd.

 Clean the Surface of Camera Equipment Before Storage

 Before placing the camera or lens into the dry camera cabinet, use a lens cloth or soft brush to remove dust, fingerprints, or watermarks from the body surface.
-If you place equipment with moisture or stains directly into the dry camera cabinet, it may not only damage the equipment but also contaminate the entire box environment, affecting the drying effect on other gear.
+For users storing equipment in a camera lens dry cabinet, it is important to ensure that no residual moisture or dust remains on the lens surface, as this may affect both image quality and long-term storage safety.

 Reasonably Arrange the Quantity and Placement of Cameras